 - the haptic media codec, handling and decompressing a compressed haptics media bitstream is illustrated in the MAF function of the SRC along with AV codecs.

-- the haptic renderer, handling the rendering of haptics effects using the targeted actuators is illustrated in the light presentation engine function of the SRC.
+- the haptic renderer, handling the rendering of haptics effects using the targeted actuators is illustrated in the presentation engine function of the SRC.

+8.1.3.3 Split haptics media operations

+When a UE intends to offload part of its haptics media processing to the SRS:

+The SRC and the SRS negotiate the desired haptics media capabilities (or profile) on the M4 interface using a SWAP (Simple WebRTC Application Protocol) message or a data channel message.

+The SRS processes and renders the haptics media content and may use pose or interaction information to spatialised the rendered haptics media content in correlation with other rendered media stream (scene, video, objects, audio).

+The SRS transmits to the UE the resulting haptics media streams.